How are businesses using the power of big data today? Here are six of the most popular Big Data practical cases.

 In addition to helping organizations optimize their prices, big data analysis can also help them identify other potential opportunities to streamline operations or maximize profits.
 Often, this particular big data use case falls within the competence of BI or financial analysts.

-These staff members have a long history of producing the weekly, monthly and quarterly reports that help senior managers track results.
+These staff members have a long history of producing weekly, monthly, and quarterly reports that help senior managers track results.
 But as big data tools have become available and sophisticated.
 Analysts are able to integrate data from more sources and update these reports much more frequently.